You should think about everything on this SEO checklist as incrementally beneficial.

 This is a topic of a lot of debate between SEOs and SEO software tools.

-To prepare your keyword strategy, you’ll often use search volumes as one of the main metrics to prioritize content ideas and optimize your site.
+To prepare your keyword strategy, you’ll often use search volumes as one of the main metrics to prioritize new content ideas and optimize your site.

 What you’ll find in most keyword research tools represents an estimate of the monthly search volume—i.e. how many times a certain keyword is searched for each month.